Circle of fifths: Diatonic key signatures

-Each of the twelve pitches can serve as the tonic of a major or minor key, and each of these keys will have a diatonic scale associated with it.
+Each pitch can serve as the tonic of a major or minor key, and each of these keys will have a diatonic scale associated with it.
 The circle diagram shows the number of sharps or flats in each key signature, with the major key indicated by a capital letter and the minor key indicated by a lower-case letter.
 Major and minor keys that have the same key signature are referred to as relative major and relative minor of one another.

 Modulation and chord progression

 Tonal music often modulates to a new tonal center whose key signature differs from the original by only one flat or sharp.
 These closely-related keys are a fifth apart from each other and are therefore adjacent in the circle of fifths.
 Chord progressions also often move between chords whose roots are related by perfect fifth, making the circle of fifths useful in illustrating the "harmonic distance" between chords.

-The circle of fifths is used to organize and describe the harmonic function of chords.
+The circle of fifths is used to organize and describe the harmonic or tonal function of chords.
 Chords can progress in a pattern of ascending perfect fourths (alternately viewed as descending perfect fifths) in "functional succession".
 This can be shown "...by the circle of fifths (in which, therefore, scale degree II is closer to the dominant than scale degree IV)".
-In this view the tonic is considered the end point of a chord progression derived from the circle of fifths.
+In this view the tonic or tonal center is considered the end point of a chord progression derived from the circle of fifths.

 According to Richard Franko Goldman's Harmony in Western Music, "the IV chord is, in the simplest mechanisms of diatonic relationships, at the greatest distance from I. In terms of the [descending] circle of fifths, it leads away from I, rather than toward it."
 He states that the progression I–ii–V–I (an authentic cadence) would feel more final or resolved than I–IV–I (a plagal cadence).
 Goldman concurs with Nattiez, who argues that "the chord on the fourth degree appears long before the chord on II, and the subsequent final I, in the progression I–IV–viio–iii–vi–ii–V–I", and is farther from the tonic there as well.
 (In this and related articles, upper-case Roman numerals indicate major triads while lower-case Roman numerals indicate minor triads.)